Bernard's Watch: Original series (1997–2001)

 The first run told of a young boy called Bernard, played by David Peachey, from Oakwood, Nottinghamshire, who was always late, until a postman gave him a "magic watch" which could stop time.
 He soon found out that the postman had magical powers, and that these watches were given to people who needed them.
 The rules of him keeping his watch were that he must not use it to commit crimes or hurt anyone.
 Every episode focused on Bernard or someone to whom he'd lent the watch facing a problem or simply doing day-to-day things and trying to sort them out, using the watch.

 New series (2004–2005)

 The second run was significantly different to the original.
 According to the final opening sequence, the watch simply flew through Bernard's window.
 The character of the "postman" did not exist, and Bernard seemed to be the only person in the world who had such a watch.
 His best friend Nathan knew about the watch.
-This series revolved mainly around Bernard's school, Pentup Primary, where he'd usually get the better of his bullying schoolteacher Ms Yvonne Savage and a popular girl called Nicolette who is his arch rival.
+This series revolved mainly around Bernard's school, Pentup Primary, where he'd usually get the better of his bullying school teacher Ms Yvonne Savage and a popular girl called Nicolette who is his arch rival.